jin-wash-u/HPV-EM/README.md

   - -2 (otherSample) : An optional second fastq file that can be provided to produce paired end reads.

 ## Output
-  The output of the final EM algorithm is printed to stdout, in the format:
+  The output of the EM algorithm (and consequently, the pipeline itself) is printed to stdout, in the format:

   ```
   HPVtype    NumReads    Prop    Probability
   ```
-  for each HPV type in the included file.

 ## Examples